-It’s very wise to be familiar with those outside the church.
+- Develop contacts outside the church.
+It’s wise to be familiar with those outside the church.
 Set up meetings or luncheons with leaders in the community such as the mayor, sheriff, Chamber of Commerce and other community leaders.
 Express to them that you know how important and difficult their job can be and ask them if there’s is anything you can do to be of assistance to them and help make their job easier.
 Let them know you are committed to praying for them.

 Bring in diverse guests and genres.
 In the past I’ve used teaching and preaching ministries, testimonials, and music groups.
 People have different tastes.
 Be sure they are all of the highest quality.
 This can promote growth in your church, as long as those you invite in are of the highest caliber.

-Media outlets are there for you to take advantage of.
-Most cities have newspapers, radio and television stations who will give you free public service announcements or news releases – use them.
-You can think of something almost every week to advertise.
-You should at least be able to place a news release for something once a month.
+- Use media outlets.
+Most communities have newspapers, radio, and television stations that will give you free public service announcements or news releases.
+Come up with something every week to advertise.
 For certain occasions and events, some may even set up an interview with you, especially if you’re a new church plant.
-There are also numerous places you and your people can place things online – utilize them!
+Also utilize social media sites, online business directories, etc. as much as possible.